MusicHubTS/backend/README.md

 ### Docker

 **Note: It's just a default method for running Ts.ED projects.
 It's not fully tested for this one.
-It's still recommended to use traditional NPM method.**
+It's still recommended to use traditional source installation method.**

 ```bash
 # build docker image